reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 ### Task 4: Train a machine learning model

-Now that you've loaded the data, you can use it to train a machine-learning model and predict customer churn.
-You'll train a model using the Scikit-Learn library and track the model with MLflow.
+In this task, you will train a machine learning model to predict customer churn using the prepared data.
+Utilizing the Scikit-Learn library, you'll train the model and track its performance with MLflow to ensure effective monitoring and evaluation.

 1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it: